goharbor/harbor/tests/testcases/Group1-user-management/1-01-DB-user-registration.md

 # Purpose:

-To verify that a user can register an account (singup) when users are managed locally by Harbor (DB mode).
+To verify that a non-admin user can register an account (singup) when users are managed locally by Harbor (DB mode).

 # References:
 User guide